omeiirr/quran-obsidian-template/README.md

 2. `cd quran-obsidian-template`
 3. `go run .`

+If you are unable to get the executable running on your system, you can directly download the compressed `QuranicGuidance` zip folder from [here](https://github.com/omeiirr/quran-obsidian-template/releases/download/v1.1.0/QuranicGuidance.zip) which contains all the features, and decompress it on your device.

+Happy learning! :)

 ### Contributing
 All contributions are welcome.
 Please feel free to submit issues and PRs for feature additions, bug-fixes, or enhancements.